allupinit/switcheroo/README.md

 # switcheroo
-Switch (or add) an Exchange SMTP Alias temporarily
+Switch (or add) an Exchange SMTP Alias temporarily.

 The original version has been tested by me, and is fully operational with no known glitches.